Essential AePS Compliance Guidelines: A Quick Guide for Banking Correspondents

 Essential AePS compliance ensures secure and trustworthy financial services reach everyone, especially in India’s remote areas.
 This framework protects both customers and Banking Correspondents, allowing millions to access basic banking facilities easily, often for the first time.
-Without strict adherence to these rules, the entire system’s integrity could be compromised, leading to financial risks and a loss of public faith.
+Strict adherence to these rules is essential to uphold the system’s integrity, mitigate financial risks, and maintain public trust.
 Understanding and following these guidelines is crucial for every Banking Correspondent working to bridge the financial gap and empower communities.

 What Is AePS And Why Is It Important?